lestrrat-go/pubsub/README.md

 svc.Send(`World!`)

 // If you have another subscriber, you can add it here.
-// It will only receive subsequent broadcast requests
+// It will only receive subsequent pubsub requests
 // svc.Subscribe(sub2)
 ```